 Braiding Sweetgrass (Kimmerer)

-Be in prayer for those who are victims of social injustice and those who work to advocate for them
+Be in prayer for those who are victims of environmental injustice and those who work to advocate for them